The Ultimate B Corp Guide and FAQ

 4. Continuous Improvement: Once certified, companies must undergo the verification process every three years to maintain their certification.
 They are encouraged to continuously improve their scores, reflecting an ongoing commitment to the B Corp principles.

 Overall, the difficulty of obtaining B Corp certification is part of what makes it a distinguished mark of social and environmental responsibility.
 It is designed to be a thorough and transformative process, ensuring that certified companies are truly driving positive change.
+You will certainly need some highly experienced external B Corp consultancy!

 Can a certified B Corp go public?